 Tonight’s post will be pretty brief, it’s been almost two weeks since my last post so I wanted to get something up and try something new.

-First up, the flea market find.
-I’ve seen these a few times in the past and have been tempted to buy one but the price is a little steep.
+First up, I’ve seen these a few times in the past and have been tempted to buy one but the price is a little steep.
 It’s called an AeroGarden, basically a self contained hydroponic system with lighting built in.
 They are primarily designed for people who don’t have much space but that’s not my purpose, I want to use it for starting seeds.
 They actually make a seed starting accessory for the system, basically smaller planting pods but a whole lot more of them in the same amount of space.
 Well, last weekend I found one at the local flea market for $20, and this included the seed starting kit!
 I’ll report back how well this works once it’s up and running.

 Last post I mentioned that a land clearing company had contacted me about bringing a bunch of tree chippings to the property – for free!
 How can I turn that down?
 The property is not ready for the bug mulch job that is planned once fencing and infrastructure are completed but hey, sometimes you have to take things when they are available.